Our blog is designed to offer

 In general, surveyors find that buildings experience most algae growth on their northern facades.
-This is because the north face of property gets the least sun and so is more likely to remain damp.
-However, properties that have poor drainage, or ongoing leaks, can experience high levels of algae growth in other areas.
-Once algae takes hold, it can quickly spread over the external surface of a building, especially during the wet, winter months.
+This is because the north face of the property gets the least sun and is more likely to remain damp.
+However, properties that have poor drainage or ongoing leaks can experience high algae growth levels in other areas.
+Once algae take hold, it can quickly spread over the external surface, especially during the wet, winter months.

-Algae growth won’t have a big impact on the core structure of a building and is unlikely to cause serious maintenance issues.
-However, it will have an effect on the aesthetic appearance of a property and can leave façades looking discoloured, tired and uncared for.
-If left untreated, algae can spread to cover large areas of a rendered façade, significantly altering the look of a property.
-This can make a property look older than it should and can give residents and passersby the impression that the maintenance of the building is not up scratch.
+Algae growth won’t significantly impact the core structure of a building and is unlikely to cause serious maintenance issues.
+However, it will affect the aesthetic appearance of a property and leave façades looking discoloured, tired, and uncared for.
+If left untreated, algae can spread to cover large areas of a rendered façade, significantly altering a property's look.
+This can make a property look older than it should and give residents and passersby the impression that the building's maintenance is not up to scratch.

-All types of modern render, including high-quality products from manufacturers including K-Rend and Weber Saint-Gobain, require regular cleaning to remove algae and prevent regrowth.
-Our pioneering render care system allows property owners to restore their buildings to their original aesthetic appearance while preventing quick regrowth of algae.
+All modern render types, including high-quality products from manufacturers including K-Rend and Weber Saint-Gobain, require regular cleaning to remove algae and prevent regrowth.
+Our pioneering render care system allows property owners to restore their buildings to their original aesthetic appearance while preventing algae's quick regrowth.

 Spectrum’s render cleaning process is made up of four steps.
 First, we prepare the area due to be cleaned.
-This involves assessing the current condition of the render, carrying out a thorough survey on the property and ensuring our operatives, and anyone else using the site, are kept safe throughout the clean.
+This involves assessing the render's current condition, carrying out a thorough survey on the property and ensuring our operatives and anyone else using the site are kept safe throughout the clean.

 This staged process allows Spectrum to thoroughly remove the algae from the surface of a rendered building.
 On completion, properties that have undergone a thorough clean are restored to their original aesthetic appearance and are protected from future algae growth.

-To help our operatives get to every corner of a building, and to keep access costs as low as possible, we design and 3D print our own specialist equipment.
-This allows our operatives to work from ropes instead of cherry pickers and scaffolding, something that can dramatically reduce costs and ensure the clean is completed as quickly as possible.
+To help our operatives get to every corner of a building and keep access costs as low as possible, we design and 3D print our own specialist equipment.
+This allows our operatives to work from ropes instead of cherry pickers and scaffolding, which can dramatically reduce costs and ensure the clean is completed as quickly as possible.

-Find out more, and learn about the pioneering render cleaning services Spectrum offers, by exploring our site or getting in touch with a member of our team.
+Please find out more and learn about the pioneering render cleaning services Spectrum offers by exploring our site or getting in touch with a team member.

 20th February 2020